arcaravaggi/CV/Anthony_Caravaggi_CV.md

 **Caravaggi A**, Vallely M-C, Hogg K, Freeman M, Fadaei E, Reid N, Tosh D (*in review*) Circadian activity, seasonal occurrence, and predator-prey relationships of free-ranging mammals revealed by camera traps

 --->

+More details on peer-reviewed manuscripts can be found on the [publications page](/publications/).

 **Caravaggi A**, Plowman A, Wright D, Bishop C (*in review*) The composition of captive ruffed lemur (*Varecia* spp.) diets in UK zoological collections, with reference to the problems of obesity and iron storage disease